DATE 04 / 27 / 2017

-Since the dawn of science fiction, the fusion of man and machine has been a central theme, fuelling delirious fantasies and cautionary tales alike.
+Since the dawn of science fiction, the fusion of human and machine has been a central theme, fuelling delirious fantasies and cautionary tales alike.

-In the age of Siri, auto tune and emojis, humans are more and more connected to computers, phones and other contraptions, making it difficult to decipher where man ends and machine begins.
+In the age of Siri, auto tune and emojis, humans are more and more connected to computers, phones and other contraptions, making it difficult to decipher where people end and machine begins.
 Whether keeping us alive or jettisoning us off into unknown frontiers, machines simultaneously bring us closer together and keep us farther apart.

 In a night with equal parts rust and shine, Machine Age Massive spans the Industrial Age, the Digital Age, the Space Age and beyond, for a single night of mechanical wonder.